sonata-nfv/tng-sdk-descriptorgen/README.md

 ## Docker deployment

 If you want to deploy the descriptor generator as a docker container, you can do so using the `Dockerfile`.
+The container will run a nginx webserver serving the descriptor generator.
 Simply download the repository and run from within:
 * `docker build -f Dockerfile -t tng-sdk-descriptorgen:latest .` to create the docker image
 * `docker images` to check that the image is there
 * `docker run -d -p 80:80 tng-sdk-descriptorgen:latest` to start the docker container